All You Need To Know About The Grenada Underwater Sculpture Park

 You can see the park via a snorkelling or scuba diving trip, though lots of people recommend scuba diving as the most ideal way to take in the structures as you can stay underwater longer, explore, and take as many photos as you want.
 The sculptures are about 3-5 metres underwater, with some being just six feet below the surface.

 The sculptures found in Grenada’s underwater park have become one with the space in such a profound way that upon diving to see them firsthand, you may be led to believe, based on what you see and the atmosphere, that art has existed since ancient times.
 Not so, as the park was first constructed in 2006.
-Constructed from concrete and steel, some of the sculptures weigh as much as 15 tons.
+Constructed from concrete and steel, some of the sculptures weigh as much as 15 tonnes.
 They’re held in place by bolts, on the bottom of the seafloor.
-The sculptures, 75 in all, lure divers of all sorts and even glass bottom boat tours, which also get decent views due to the fact that some of the sculptures are relatively close to the surface.
+The sculptures, 75 in all, lure divers of all sorts and even glass-bottom boat tours, which also get decent views due to the fact that some of the sculptures are relatively close to the surface.

 Thus far, Grenada’s Underwater Sculpture Park has stood the test of time; though you’ll notice that some did not escape completely unscathed.
 It’s just as well though, as the essence of the sculptures remain, and the national park continues to support conservation efforts as some of the entrance fees are used to aid marine management initiatives.